XRPLF/xrpl.js/docs/index.md

 ## isValidAddress

-`isValidAddress(address: string) : boolean
+`isValidAddress(address: string): boolean`

-Checks if the specified string contains a valid ledger address.
+Checks if the specified string contains a valid address.

 ### Parameters

-This method takes one parameter, the address which to validate.
+This method takes one parameter, the address to validate.

 ### Return Value